reiryuki/Mi-Sound-Redmi-K40-Magisk-Module/README.md

 ## Known Issue
 - misoundfx doesn't work except in Miui ROM
-- Not all ROM is supported for the Mi Sound app
+- Not all ROM is supported for the MiSound app

 ## Credits and contributors
 - https://t.me/viperatmos